 It”s also advised to see someone like the Gracie family or students who’ve been authorized to teach by them to learn BJJ if this option is available to you.
 They can offer you actual techniques and real control.

-On the topic of grappling, I hope this blog has helped dispel some of the myths, misconceptions and mystery surrounding certain types of combat martial arts.
-If you are looking to get involved in any aspect of grappling, I hope you have found this post interesting, thought provoking and eye opening!
+On the topic of grappling, I hope this blog has helped dispel some of the myths, misconceptions, and mysteries surrounding certain types of combat martial arts.
+If you are looking to get involved in any aspect of grappling, I hope you have found this post interesting, thought-provoking, and eye-opening!
 Get grappling before someone else shows you what’s happening!
-It’s devastating, throws harder than other styles and is second to none.
+It’s devastating, throws harder than other styles, and is second to none.

 What is another word for grappling?
 Another word for grappling is wrestling, which is most likely one of the oldest, if not the oldest forms of combat in history.